Ocrim93/Crypto-Trading-Bot/README.md

    e) the capital VARIABLES are setting constant variables specified in Constant.py.

-Possibility to run the bot in a Test mode, by TEST = True.
+Possibility to run the bot in a Test mode, with TEST = True.

 The Crypto Trading Bot uses: